sergelogvinov/karpenter-provider-proxmox/README.md

     - karpenter

   metadataOptions:
-    # How delivery the metadata to the VM, options: none, cdrom or http endpoint (required)
+    # How delivery the metadata to the VM, options: none or cdrom (required)
-    type: none|cdrom|http
+    type: none|cdrom
+    # SecretRef is used if the type is `cdrom`, that contains cloud-init metadata templates
+    secretRef:
+      name: ubuntu-k8s
+      namespace: kube-system

   # Firewall Security Groups to apply to the VM (optional)
   securityGroups: